-On July 1, 2010, the Hospital adopted guidance for not-for-profit entities regarding mergers and acquisitions.
+Adopted Accounting Pronouncements - On July 1, 2010, the Hospital adopted guidance for not-for-profit entities regarding mergers and acquisitions.
 This guidance defines a combination of one or more other not-for-profit entities, business or nonprofit activities as either a merger or acquisition.
 It also establishes principles and requirements in determining whether a not-for-profit entity combination is a merger or acquisition, applies the carryover method in accounting for mergers, applies the acquisition method in accounting for acquisitions, including which of the combining entities is the acquirer, and requires enhanced disclosures about the merger or acquisition.
 In addition, it amends existing FASB ASC guidance on goodwill and other intangible assets and noncontrolling interests in consolidated financial statements to make previous guidance that was only applicable to for-profit entities fully applicable to not-for-profit entities.
-The adoption of this guidance did not have a material impact to the consolidated financial statements except the Hospital ceased amortizing goodwill beginning July 1, 2010 and performed a transitional impairment test on all capitalized goodwill.
-As a result of the impairment test, a \$372,000 charge was recorded as the effect of a cumulative change in accounting principle in the consolidated statement of operations and changes in net assets for the year ended June 30, 2011
+In accordance with the guidance the Hospital performed a transitional impairment test on goodwill.
+As a result of the impairment test, a \$372,000 charge was recorded as the effect of a cumulative change in accounting principle in the consolidated statement of operations and changes in net assets for the year ended June 30, 2011.